 The current rules do not foreclose the possibility of autonomous flight.
 In enacting the rules, the FAA stated that “this rule will allow the autonomous flight of small unmanned aircraft.”
 The FAA further recognized that “[a]utonomous operations have numerous practical applications, including agricultural operations, aerial photography, and search and rescue,” and added that it “agrees … that the ability for a small unmanned aircraft to fly autonomously could add significant utility to a small UAS [unmanned aircraft system] operation and would further encourage innovation in the industry.”

 But the FAA went on to clarify that autonomous operation is only permitted when and where there is an FAA-certified human pilot standing by, visually monitoring the particular drone and able to take full control.
 In justifying this restriction, the FAA cited concerns about sense-and-avoid technologies:

 [T]here is insufficient data to establish that UAS equipage is able to, at this time, detect other nearby aircraft in a manner that is sufficient to provide a substitute for the human pilot’s ability to see and avoid those aircraft.
 Thus, a small unmanned aircraft may be unable to, without human input, yield the right of way to another user of the NAS [National Airspace System] that may enter the area of operation.
 Accordingly, this rule will require that the remote pilot in command have the ability to direct the small unmanned aircraft to ensure compliance with the provisions of part 107.

-Thus, although the FAA rules permit some autonomous operations, they are sharply limited by the requirement to have a dedicated remote pilot that is monitoring the aircraft and ready to take control instantly.
+Thus, although the FAA rules permit some autonomous operations, they are sharply limited by the requirement to have humans within visual range, including a remote pilot that is monitoring the aircraft and ready to take control instantly.
 That requirement effectively precludes fully autonomous operation.

 Pushing the Envelope: Waiver Procedure, Integration Pilot Program, & Future Rule Changes